 The built-in Fiber-Tech construction is built to last, and the puncture-resistant exterior is made of three-ply laminated material.
 Setup/breakdown is a breeze, and the insulated cover is there to minimize heat loss in between steam sessions.
 There’s even a neat multi-colored LED light for added ambiance.

 If you can find one in stock somewhere, this is one of the best inflatable hot tubs on the market today.

-Intex's Greywood Deluxe Hot Tub comes in two sizes: The larger of the two, which costs $899, can fit up to six people, has a 290-gallon capacity, and 170 water jets.
-The smaller, 4-person model is $799, has a 210-gallon capacity, and 140 jets.
+Intex's Greywood Deluxe Hot Tub comes in two sizes: The larger of the two can fit up to six people, has a 290-gallon capacity, and 170 water jets.
+The smaller, 4-person model has a 210-gallon capacity, and 140 jets.

 What makes both models a lot of fun, though, is the color-changing LED light, which provides a certain style when hot tubbing at night.
 Both models also come with two foam headrests, and the exterior has a gray wood-style look (hence the name).
 They also have a wireless control panel, which lets you adjust the temperature, bubbles, and set a timer for when it should turn on and off.
 If you want a light show in your hot tub, this is the model for you.

 It's not easy to travel to Scandinavia these days, but you can get a piece of the Nordic life with the Bestway Helsinki inflatable hot tub, whose exterior is designed to look like a rustic barrel-type hot tub.
 It also comes with ChemConnect chemical dispenser to keep your spa clean, 2 type VI filter cartridges, spa pump, hand inflating pump, repair kit, and an aluminum-lined cover to keep things warm.